vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 BurpSuite Spider
 ^^^^^^^^^^^^^^^^

-There would be some cases where dirb/ dirbuster won't find anything.
-Happened with us on a Node.js web application.
-Burpsuite spider helped in finding extra-pages which contained the credentials.
+There will be some cases when dirb/ dirbuster doesn't find anything.
+This happened with us on a Node.js web application.
+Burpsuite's spider helped in finding extra-pages which contained credentials.

 dirb, wfuzz, dirbuster
 ^^^^^^^^^^^^^^^^^^^^^^

-Further, we can execute to find any hidden directories.
+Furthermore, we can run the folling programs to find any hidden directories.

 * `DIRB <https://tools.kali.org/web-applications/dirb>`_ is a Web Content Scanner.
 It looks for existing (and/or hidden) Web Objects.
-It basically works by launching a dictionary basesd attack against a web server and analizing the response.
+It basically works by launching a dictionary based attack against a web server and analizing the response.
 * `wfuzz <https://tools.kali.org/web-applications/wfuzz>`_ - a web application bruteforcer.
 Wfuzz might be useful when you are looking for webpage of a certain size.
 For example: Let's say, when we dirb we get 50 directories.
-Each directory containing a image.
-Most of the time, now we need to figure out which image is different.
-Here, we would figure out what's the size of the normal image and hide that particular response with wfuzz.
+Each directory containing an image.
+Most of the time, we then need to figure out which image is different.
+In this case, we would figure out what's the size of the normal image and hide that particular response with wfuzz.
 * `Dirbuster <https://www.owasp.org/index.php/Category:OWASP_DirBuster_Project>`_ : DirBuster is a multi threaded java application designed to brute force directories and files names on web/ application servers.

 ..
-Tip :: If the using the dirb/ wfuzz wordlist doesn't result in any directories and the website contains a lot of text, it might be a good idea to use cewl to create a wordlist and utilize that as a dictionary to find hidden directories.
+Tip :: If using the dirb/ wfuzz wordlist doesn't result in any directories and the website contains a lot of text, it might be a good idea to use cewl to create a wordlist and utilize that as a dictionary to find hidden directories.

 ..
-Tip :: Probably, we would be using common.txt in /usr/share/wordlists/dirb/ .
-If it's doesn't find anything, it's better to double check with /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt which is list of directories that where found on at least 2 different hosts when DirBuster project crawled the internet.
-Even if that doesn't work out, try searching with extensions .txt, .js, .html, .php. (.txt by default and rest application based)
+Tip :: Probably, we will be using common.txt ( /usr/share/wordlists/dirb/ ) .
+If it's doesn't find anything, it's better to double check with /usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt which is a list of directories that where found on at least 2 different hosts when DirBuster project crawled the internet.
+Even if that doesn't work out, try searching with extensions such as .txt, .js, .html, .php. (.txt by default and rest application based)

+**TODO: gobuster ??**

 PUT Method
 ^^^^^^^^^^

-Sometimes, it is also a good option to check for the various OPTIONS available on the website such as GET, PUT, DELETE etc.
+Sometimes, it is also a good option to check for the various HTTP verbs that are availble such as GET, PUT, DELETE, etc.
+This can be done by making an OPTIONS request.

-Curl command can be used to check the options available:
+Curl can be used to check the available options (supported http verbs):

 ::